CALCANEUS ANATOMY

 Calcaneus - General Structure, Preview from the app.
 Download 3D OSTEOLOGY for full 3D control—multiple views, x-ray mode, and unlimited zoom.

-The calcaneus is the largest tarsal bone, located at the lower and posterior part of the foot.
-It plays a crucial role in transmitting the body's weight to the ground and serves as a lever for the muscles of the calf, contributing to movement and stability.
+The calcaneus is the largest tarsal bone, located at the lower and posterior part of your foot.
+It plays a crucial role in transmitting your body's weight to the ground and serves as a lever for the muscles of your calf, contributing to movement and stability.

 • Supports the talus above